KianoJ/WSL-as-development-environnement/Install/SQLServer.md

 Enter the ip and port like this : `localhost,1433`

 Use the SQL Login as authentification type.
-Default user is `SA`
+Default user is `SA`.

+*Please go to the officiel documentation to see all features and command with this extension.*

 ---